-JAM which is abbreviated form of (Joint Admission Test) for M.Sc.
-(JAM) conducted by Indian Institute of Technology (IITs) for the admission in Ph.D.
+JAM is an abbreviated form of (Joint Admission Test) for M.Sc.
+(JAM) conducted by the Indian Institute of Technology (IITs) for admission in Ph.D.
 Degree programs at IISc, Bangalore and M.Sc.
-(Two Years), Joint M. Sc. -PhD Dual Degree, Joint M.Sc. –PhD, M. Sc. -M. tech, M.Sc. – M.S.
-(Research) /PhD Dual Degree and other Post-Bachelor’s Degree Programs at IITs.
-The main objective of this exam is to consolidate Science as a career option for bright Students across the country.
-The academic environment, interdisciplinary interaction and research infrastructure which are given to the student at these top Institutes like IISC Bangalore and IITs motivate the scholars to pursue their career not only in research and development of basic Science but also in the interdisciplinary areas of Science and Technology.
+(Two Years), Joint M. Sc. -Ph.D.
+Dual Degree, Joint M.Sc. –Ph.D., M. Sc. -M. tech, M.Sc. – M.S.
+(Research) /Ph.D.
+Dual Degree and other Post-Bachelor’s Degree Programs at IITs.
+The main objective of this exam is to consolidate Science as a career option for bright students across the country.
+The academic environment, interdisciplinary interaction and research infrastructure which are given to the student at these top Institutes like IISC Bangalore and IITs motivate the scholars to pursue their career not only in research and development of basic science but also in the interdisciplinary areas of Science and Technology.

 Sequences And Series Of Real Numbers:

 Sequence of real numbers, convergence of sequences, bounded and monotone sequences, convergence criteria for sequences of real numbers, Cauchy sequences, subsequences, Bolzano-Weierstrass theorem.
 Series of real numbers, absolute convergence, tests of convergence for series of positive terms - comparison test, ratio test, root test; Leibniz test for convergence of alternating series.

 Limit, continuity, intermediate value property, differentiation, Rolle's Theorem, mean value theorem, L'Hospital rule, Taylor's theorem, maxima and minima.

 Limit, continuity, partial derivatives, differentiability, maxima and minima.